Saturday, June 7, 2025

 The Storied Life of A. J. Fikry

-This book is a little quirky which is why I chose it.
-A.J is an owner of a bookstore on Alice Island a fictional place located somewhere in New England.
-The bookstore was opened by A.J and his wife Nic but unfortunately Nic was killed in a car accident.
-Needless to say A.J. is in a deep funk walking through life in a coma.
+This book has a quirky charm which is why I chose it.
+A.J is an owner of a bookstore on Alice Island a fictional town located somewhere in New England.
+He opened the store with his wife, Nic, but tragedy struck when Nic was killed in a car accident.
+Since then, A.J. has drifted through life in a haze, weighed down by grief.

 One day a child is left in his bookstore.
 From the beginning there is a unique bond between them.
-She literally changes his life in so many ways.
+She literally transforms his life in so many ways.
 It is almost like she awakens a side of him that he did not know existed.
-But the story is not as straight forward as one would think.
-There are a few twists that I did not see.
-I also liked the way the author developed the characters.
+But the story is not as straight forward as it seems.
+Twists that I did not see and the authors character development made for a compelling read.

-Unfortunately this is so true.
-Gone are the days that bookstores were everywhere.
-Part of the fun of going to new places was to find local book stores.
-One of my favorite local bookstores is in Duck, NC called Duck's cottage.
-Although they are booksellers they also sell great coffee and mugs.
-I would stop by in the mornings the week I was there for some java and I don't mean the software.
-I picked up a mug and several books including one mystery written by a local author I drink out of my Duck's Cottage mug every morning.
-Thankfully there are still lots of people like me who love to hold a book in my hand.
-I have my e reader but I still by books.
+Unfortunately, this is so true.
+Gone are the days when bookstores were everywhere each with their own personalities.
+I love going to new places and seeking out local bookstores.
+One of my favorites was a bookstore is in Duck, NC called Duck's cottage.
+Although they are booksellers, they also sell great coffee and mugs.
+I would stop by in the mornings the week I was there for some java, and I don't mean the software.
+I picked up a mug and several books including one mystery written by a local author.
+I haven't been to the outer banks for a while.
+I hope the store has survived.

 No comments: